Transfer Money

 Sometimes the exchanges operate in the back of jewelry or flower stores in Buenos Aires and around the country.

-Basically any business might opt for a little side business changing money, after all most people trying to save money in Argentina need dollars anyway.
+Basically, any business might opt for a little side business changing money, after all most people trying to save money in Argentina need dollars anyway.

 If doing it on the fly your first time, just walk down Florida street and when someone offers to change money (and they will, especially if you look like you have dollars in your pocket) ask a few different people the rate.

-When a rate seems reasonable, only change money if they take you to the cueva — don’t do it on the street.
+When a rate seems reasonable, only change money if they take you indoors to the cueva — don’t do it on the street.

 If in a pinch on the weekend or holidays, some supermarkets will also take dollars (only larger bills) if you purchase something.